Yuozas/Chess-Unity-Csharp/README.md

 > Not displaying text correctly or not playing background video at the start.
 >
 > I'm not going to fix them, that is not the goal of this project.
+>
+> For full experience consider downloading the windows version.